-Many injured maritime workers do not understand the full extent of their rights under federal laws like the Jones Act and Longshore and Harbor Workers’ Compensation Act.
-You have a right to see your own physician.
-You have a right to seek compensation for medical bills and contractual wages.
-As a Jones Act seaman, you have a right to file a claim for damages if your employer’s negligence caused your injury.
+Many injured workers do not understand the full extent of their rights after a maritime accident.
+These rights are protected under federal laws like the Jones Act and Longshore and Harbor Workers’ Compensation Act.
+For example, you have a right to see your own physician.
+Additionally, you have a right to seek compensation for medical bills and contractual wages.
+As a Jones Act seaman, you also have a right to file a claim for damages if your employer’s negligence caused your injury.
 You have a right to hire an experienced attorney who can protect you and fight for the compensation you may deserve.

-The Texas law firm of Stevenson & Murray offers practical legal advice, attentive personal service and dedicated representation to injured maritime workers seeking to exert their legal rights after an accident on the job.
+The Texas law firm of Stevenson & Murray offers practical legal advice, attentive personal service and dedicated representation.
+We help injured maritime workers seeking to exert their legal rights after an accident on the job.
 Contact our offices in Houston today for a free consultation with a highly knowledgeable maritime accident and injury trial attorney.
 All client consultations are strictly confidential.

 Warning: Some companies will pay maintenance and cure until your rights to sue them have lapsed, then dump you.
 An experienced attorney can help protect your rights and your recovery against this underhanded tactic.

-Claims for maintenance and cure can involve complex legal issues and may require standing up against a major multinational corporation with a staff of attorneys tasked with fighting to limit payments to injured maritime workers.
-You need an experienced legal team on your side to protect your rights and fight for your recovery.
+Claims for maintenance and cure can involve complex legal issues.
+They may require standing up against a major multinational corporation with a staff of attorneys tasked with fighting to limit payments to injured maritime workers.
+Therefore, you need an experienced legal team on your side to protect your rights and fight for your recovery.